kensylee95/clean-connect-API/README.md

      - `oobCode`: `string`
    - **Responses**:
      - **For `verifyEmail` mode**:
-       - `200 OK`: Email successfully verified, and the user is notified.
+       - `302 Found`: Redirects to the front-end route indicating successful verification with `verified=true` as a query parameter.
-       - `400 Bad Request`: Missing required parameters or invalid request.
+       - `400 Bad Request`: Invalid or expired verification code.
        - `500 Internal Server Error`: Error occurred during verification.
      - **For `resetPassword` mode**:
        - `302 Found`: Redirects the user to the front-end route for password reset, including the `oobCode` as a query parameter.